Irish PM says UEFA 'out of order' in Euro 2020 row | DW | 25.04.2021

 UEFA has also clashed with the Basque regional government in Spain and moved four matches from Bilbao to Seville.
 Although Munich failed to provide the required guarantees, the organizer decided not to strip the German city of its hosting rights.

 On Sunday, Martin said it was a "wrong call" to force the viewers into stadiums prematurely.
-He pointed to the newly discovered Indian variant of the coronavirus and the high infection rate across the European continent.
+He pointed to the newly discovered variant of the coronavirus in India and the high infection rate across the European continent.

 Ireland is currently in its third lockdown and can boast one of the lowest COVID-19 infection rates in Europe.
 While the country was gradually lifting lockdown restrictions, it was "not going too far ahead of ourselves" with staging large sporting events, according to the politician.